- Doctors & Departments

 - Research & Innovation

-Possible signs and symptoms of a broken bone are:
+Possible signs and symptoms of a fracture (broken bone) are:

 Children's bones and bodies aren't just smaller than adults' – they're physically different and require different medical knowledge and equipment for proper diagnosis and treatment.
 For example, kids’ bones have growth plates (adults’ do not), which makes pediatric x-rays harder to read.